lhchavez/gtalkjsonproxy/README.md

     npm install gzip
     npm install redis

+If you get an error message saying that the `base64` module cannot be found, copy the `base64.node` file from `node_modules/base64/build/Release` to `node_modules/base64`.

 ## Generate certificates

-Generate the server certificate, self-sign it, then remove the passphrase.
+Generate the server key and certificate, self-sign the latter, then remove the passphrase from the former.
 This is the certificate presented to connecting clients.
 Its cn should match your host name.

     openssl genrsa -aes256 -out server.key-pass 1024
     openssl req -new -key server.key-pass -out server.csr